Essential Oil Use Chart

 Clove

-Fragrance: Warm and spicy with a woody odour, a slight hint of leather
+Fragrance: Warm and spicy with a woody odor, a slight hint of leather

 Note: Middle